4 Devices That Will Keep Your Kids Safe Online

 The app made by parents for parents.
 TeenSafe offers comprehensive coverage for your kid’s devices.
 It allows you to monitor such things such as social media interactions, phone messages, text messages and even their location.
 If your teen gets out of line and isn’t using their phone or tablet appropriately, you can block everything except basic features.

-Check Your Devices Settings
+Tips to Check Your Devices Settings:

 If you don’t want to shell out extra money for child safe devices or for parental control apps, you can manually modify your smart devices to keep your kids safe.